renderlabs-cloud/Renderlabs-Studio/README.md

 # Notice
 Renderlabs Studio will be written in the future in Z# with SV3D.
-Right now, all progress on this repository has been halted.
+Right now, all progress on this repository have been paused.

 # Credits